MicrosoftDocs/Contribute/Contribute/content/how-to-write-overview.md

 ## Changes to training modules

 Contributors can't edit or propose changes to training modules.
-At this time, only Microsoft Learn documentation stored in public repositories is open for public contribtuions.
+At this time, only Microsoft Learn documentation stored in public repositories is open for public contributions.